gbadedata/food-environmental-footprint/README.md

 ---

-*Data: Poore & Nemecek (2018), Science, via a public GitHub mirror of the Kaggle release.
-Built as a portfolio project.*
+*Data: Poore & Nemecek (2018), Science, via a public GitHub mirror of the Kaggle release.*